GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Chemical abundance analysis

 \subsection{Carbon}

 Carbon was first inferred from the low-/medium-resolution campaign of PIGS \citep{Arentsen20a}, showing the star is Carbon-normal, [C/Fe] $=0.17 \pm 0.24$.
-Figure~\ref{Fig:carbon} shows the synthesis on the CH bands in the $4300$ \AA{} region (top panel) and the residuals (bottom panel).
+Figure~\ref{Fig:carbon} shows the synthesis on the CH bands \citep{Masseron14} in the $4300$ \AA{} region (top panel) and the residuals (bottom panel).
 The synthesis is made with \textsc{synth} mode of \textsc{MOOG}, yielding a [C/Fe] $=0.2 \pm 0.1$, in agreement with the previous measurement.
+The evolutionary correction for [C/Fe] is inferred using the relation from \citet{Placco14}, which is $0.13$ dex, providing a final [C/Fe] $=0.33 \pm 0.10$.